 See also

-Timeline of the Maya: From Humble Villages to Majestic Cities
+Threads of Time: A Colorful Journey Through the History of Mayan EmbroideryTimeline of the Maya: From Humble Villages to Majestic Cities

 The Maya timeline is divided into three major eras:

-Preclassic Period (2000 BCE–250 CE): Seeds of a Civilization
+Preclassic Period (2000 BCEโ250 CE): Seeds of a Civilization

 Early Maya transitioned from nomadic life to farming communities.
 By 1000 BCE, villages like Nakbe and El Mirador (Guatemala) grew into bustling cities with pyramids and plazas.
 The Maya began carving stone monuments, laying the groundwork for their iconic calendar and writing systems.

-Classic Period (250–900 CE): The Golden Age
+Classic Period (250โ900 CE): The Golden Age

 This era saw the rise of powerful city-states like Tikal, Palenque, and Calakmul.
 These urban centers competed for power, forged alliances, and created masterpieces of art and architecture.
 The population boomed, and advancements in mathematics, astronomy, and writing reached their peak.

-Postclassic Period (900–1521 CE): Resilience and Transformation
+Postclassic Period (900โ1521 CE): Resilience and Transformation

 See also

-Engineering Marvels: Cities That Touched the Sky
+Decoding Celtic Attire: A Beginner’s GuideEngineering Marvels: Cities That Touched the Sky

 Maya cities were feats of urban planning, blending spirituality with practicality.
 Key features included: